07 artist info

 SUPER SHORT VERSIONS:

-AGF, poemproducer, Antye Greie-Ripatti is an artist & facilitator, sound recorder and music producer. she/her published more than 30 long form records, countless media projects and organizes sound interventions with others around the globe, initiated rec-on.org and lectures around sound facilitation
+AGF, poemproducer, Antye Greie-Ripatti is an artist & facilitator, sound recorder and music producer. she/her published more than 30 long form records, countless mixed media projects and organizes sound interventions with others around the globe, initiated rec-on.org and lectures around sound facilitation.

-Audio sculptress performing as AGF, poetess and media artist Antye Greie-Ripatti utilizes language, sound, feminist sonic technologies, politics & explores speech within the audible depths of anti-rhythmic assemblages @poemproducer *
+Audio sculptress performing as AGF, poetess and hybrid media artist Antye Greie-Ripatti (she) utilizes language, sound, feminist sonic technologies, politics & explores speech within the audible depths of anti-rhythmic assemblages @poemproducer *

 AGF received the ars electronica award twice, including a grand prix.
 She converts poetry into electronic music, calligraphy and digital media, presented on records, live performances and soundinstallations, in museums, auditoriums, theaters, concert halls and clubs around the world.
 30+ record releases under her belt.

-poemproducer: her first poetry book includes 30 poems compiled from AGF‘s poem-newsletter randomly translated into 5 languages - in real poem producer fashion.
+poemproducer: her first poetry book includes 30 poems compiled from her poem-newsletter randomly translated into 5 languages - in real poem producer fashion.

 1/About the artist: extract from article for REVISTA ARTA magazine by Raluca Oancea (Nestor)